JacoboLansac/audits/solo/origami-morpho-integration/invalid_investQuote-ignores-max-supply-cap.md

 Perhaps reuse the function `_reservesCapacityFromTotalSupply()` to make sure the limit is not hit, or to reflect it in the output from `investQuote()`

 Alternatively, `_previewDepositIntoReserves()` (which is already used in `investQuote()`) could take into account the supply limit, and then `investQuote()` could revert if slippage limits were not respected.
 But then I guess `_maxDepositIntoReserves()` should also reflect that supply limit, which I think is not how you intended to use this function (because `borrowLend.availableToSupply()` returns `type(unit).max`.

+## Invalidation reason

+Invalid because `investQuote` and `exitQuote` doesn't take the max into consideration at all, but it is OK.